Health and Lifestyle

 Physical activity

-We are using the Million Women Study dataset to consider questions of interest in physical activity epidemiology - such as the different effects of activity on risk of fracture at different sites (Armstrong et al, 2012).
+We have used the Million Women Study dataset to consider questions of interest in physical activity epidemiology - such as the different effects of activity on risk of fracture at different sites (Armstrong et al, 2012; Armstrong et al, 2020) and the relationship between physical activity and heart disease risk (Armstrong et al, 2015).
+We have shown that inactivity is unlikely to be risk factor for dementia (Floud et al, 2020), and we are currently investigating the association between physical activity and cancer risk.

 environmental and genentic factors